davidkunio/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Imputing missing values
 - Find the rows with missing values
-- Replace those values with the medians for those intervals from the other days
+- Replace those values with the means for those intervals from the other days
 - Replot the steps by day and steps by interval
 - Re-calculate the mean and median steps by day